 69 Center Blvd, San Anselmo, 415.459.6969

-Taco Jane’s full bar features a robust tequila and mezcal selection.
-Its regional Mexican cuisine includes Oaxacan mole, fish tacos and vegetarian options.
-Black Gold salsa arrives with complimentary chips and is created using charred blackened tomatoes and roasted chilis.
-Live music Tuesdays and Saturdays, enclosed patio seating all year round, weekday happy hour 4:30–6 p.m.
+The full bar features plentiful tequila and mezcal selections and its regional Mexican cuisine includes Oaxacan mole, fish tacos and vegetarian options.
+Black Gold salsa arrives with complimentary chips and is created using charred blackened tomatoes and roasted chilis.\ Enclosed patio seating is available year round.

 21 Tamalpais Ave, San Anselmo, 415.454.6562